 University College Cardiff, Dept of Archaeology, Cardiff, UK (1986).
 BSc (Hons.)
 Archaeological Conservation.
 Subsids: Metallurgy & Materials Science, Computer Science & Statistics.

 2002-present Conservator, Department of Anthropology, Field Museum of Natural History, Chicago, IL.
 PI for IMLS-funded Archaeological Metals Project.
 Lead preventive conservator for passive and active climate control (Collections Resource Center, Archaeological Metals Project, Brooker Gallery, Pacific Spirits retrofit, Ancient Americas, Nature Unleashed).
 Conservator for CRC Oversize move.
 Conservator for Iraqi Kish Project.
 Secured $150,000 donation of computed x-ray equipment from Kodak/Carestream.
 PACS administrator for Anthropology computed x-ray system.
 Collections database administrator for Conservation section.
-Department of Anthropology lead user for: SEM/EDS, FTIR, Computed Radiography and Computed Tomography.
+Department of Anthropology lead user for: SEM/EDS, FTIR, Computed Radiography, Digital Radiography, and Computed Tomography.
 Taught the following Iraqi Heritage Project courses 2009-10: chemistry, preventive conservation, conservation of ceramics and glass, conservation of metals, photography, x-radiography, SEM/EDS.
 CT scanned nine Egyptian mummies, a seven foot long temple drum, a rambaramp, fourteen Peruvian mummies, forty animal mummies, thirty two muscial instruments, and a variety of other archaeological, ethnographic, and fossil materials.

 1993-2002 Consultant Environmental Conservator, Chicago, IL.
 Design and installation of computer-based monitoring systems to quantify moisture problems and humidity performance of historic buildings.
 The work combined historical research, architectural drafting, bid preparation, budget negotiation and control, on-site work as a consultant to specialized architectural teams, design and programming of computer-based data acquisition systems.
 Clients included: Virginia State Capitol, Richmond VA (Client: VA State Legislature / Architects: The Hillier Group); Minnesota State Capitol, St Paul, MN (Client: Minnesota State Legislature / Architects: Miller-Dunwiddie); Anderson Cottage (Abraham Lincoln's summer residence), Washington, DC (Client: National Trust / Architects: Hillier Group); Alton Mental Health Center, Alton, IL (Client: Illinois Capital Development Board); Mount Vernon, VA (Client: Mount Vernon Ladies' Association); Oldfields Mansion (Eli Lilley summer residence), Indianapolis Museum of Art, Indianapolis, IN (Client: Indianapolis Museum of Art / Architects: Hillier Group); Independence Hall, Independence National Historical Park, Philadelphia, PA, USA (Client: US National Park Service / Architects: Vitetta Group) The Newseum, Washington, DC, USA (Client: the Freedom Forum / Lead Contractor: Art Preservation Services); William Floyd residence, William Floyd Estate, Fire Island National Seashore, Long Island (Client: US National Park Service / Lead Contractor: Art Preservation Services).